 To be able to sell on the Chinese e-commerce platforms your brand must be known by the consumers and considered trustworthy.
 E-reputation should be the core of your marketing strategy when doing e-commerce in China.

-Chinese consumers don’t really trust new brands and before buying a new product they want to be sure that it’s a good one, so they go on forums and blogs and they do some researches.
+Chinese consumers don’t trust new brands and before buying a new product they want to be sure that it’s a good one, so they go on forums and blogs and they do some research.

 In order to build a good e-reputation you need to: